mikanikos/Fork-Accountability/docs/3-accountability-algorithm.md

 A **Vote Set** is the set of all Messages that a process sent and received in a specific round *r*.

-An **Height Vote Set** is the set of all Vote Set in a specific height *h*, i.e. the set of all Messages that a process sent and received in a specific height *h*.
+A **Height Vote Set** is the set of all Vote Set in a specific height *h* or the set of all Messages that a process sent and received in a specific height *h*.

 Tendermint messages have lots of other important information that are used by the consensus protocol but we limit our discussion to the necessary data to run the accountability algorithm.